 So you want to plant and grow your own Wave petunias — where do you start?
 Here’s a quick guide to some of the basics of growing spreading petunias.

 To start, you’ll want to plant spreading petunias about 1 to 2 feet apart from each other and other plants.
-Some varieties, such as Tidal Wave petunias will mound up when they aren’t given as much space, so if this is the effect you are going for, you can plant them around 1 foot apart from each other.
+Some varieties, such as Tidal Wave petunias will mound up and may need more space between the plants.
+Growers often like the look of Wave petunias when they are growing into each other, but make sure you are giving them at least some space so the plants can stay healthy.

 If you are planting your Wave petunias in hanging baskets or pots, Wave petunias will generally fill in the space you give them.
 Be careful not to overcrowd your container, as these annuals will fill up a surprising amount of space.